racheljfu/campaign-site/README.md

 while on the right you can scroll through the actual content itself.

 **Please see assets.md and CREDITS.md for more information!**

+** Here is a link to my website: https://rachelwonder.github.io/website-portfolio-2019fall **